UltraTechZ/UltraDDOS-v2/README.md

 # Ultra DDOS v2
 This is the second version of a Python-based DDOS tool made by UltraTechZ.
 The GUI was coded by WalesWorksLtd.
-Tool is highly suggested to attack Russia!
-GloryToUkraine!
+Tool is highly suggested to attack Russia, GloryToUkraine

 # Compatibility
 This software is available on Windows 7/8/10/11 as an executable, and on other operating systems as a Python file.